R\'enyi security framework against coherent attacks applied to decoy-state QKD: Monotonicity of log-mean-exponential

 \begin{lemma}[Monotonicity of log-mean-exponential] Consider any (normalized) probability distribution $\mbf{p}$ on some finite alphabet $\alphCP$, and any tuple $\mbf{v}\in\mathbb{R}^{\abs{\alphCP}}$.
 Then the following ``log-mean-exponential'' quantity is nondecreasing with respect to $\zeta \in[-\infty,\infty]$:

 where the values at $\zeta \in \{-\infty,0,\infty \}$ are defined via the corresponding limits, which respectively have the following values:

 where $\supp(\mbf{p})$ denotes the support of the distribution $\mbf{p}$. \end{lemma} \begin{proof} We first show the limits indeed exist and have the claimed values.
-For the $\zeta\to0$ limit, first we reparametrize $\zeta=\hat{\zeta}\log(e)$ so the logarithm and exponential can be expressed in base $e$ for ease of calculation, then apply l'H\^{o}pital's rule to find the limit is equal to
+For the $\zeta\to0$ limit, first we reparametrize $\zeta=\hat{\zeta}\log(e)$ so the logarithm and exponential can be expressed in base $e$ for ease of calculation, then apply l'H\^{o}pital's rule (noting that the conditions of that rule are satisfied) to find the limit to be

 yielding the claimed result.
 As for the other limits, observe that for any specific $\cP^\star \in \alphCP$, we can rewrite \cref{eq:lme} as

 By choosing $\cP^\star$ to be any value attaining the minimum (resp.~maximum) in \cref{eq:lmelimits}, we obtain the claimed result for $\zeta\to-\infty$ (resp.~$\zeta\to\infty$), noting that the summation term in the above expression converges to a value that is finite and nonzero (the latter is ensured by noting that the $\cP=\cP^\star$ term in the sum has exponent zero and $p(\cP^\star)>0$).